 There is no need to run the standard government check for ownership, liens and warranties for a property held by family members or co-owners.
 Some of these properties have been inherited by wives, children or siblings as part of an estate.
 One party might want to raise some cash quickly by transferring the property to another family member.
 It is easier for one owner to manage land.

 The Quit Claim permits one individual to complete the sale quickly with minimal paperwork.
 It is becoming a very popular form.
-No lawyers, courts or bureaucrats are required.
-The language has become quite standardized as both parties simply attest to the transfer, amount and description of the property.
+No lawyers, courts, or bureaucrats are required.
+The language has become quite standardized as both parties simply attest to the:

 Necessary Quit Claim Form Information

 The Quit Claim Deed form uses the terms of Grantor (Seller or Owner of said property) and Grantee (Buyer of said property) for the two parties involved.
 First, the parties must fill in the date.
 Then, write in the name of the county and state in which the property is located.